(480) 721-4414

 I’m Carl Storckman.
 My aviation journey started in the summer of 2020 with a intro flight over the Catskill mountains in New York.
 That’s when I knew, flying was what I wanted to do.
 I packed up and made the long trip from the woods of the Hudson Valley to the desert valley of Phoenix Arizona.
 My career as a flight instructor took me from teaching private, instrument and commercial pilots, to running a nation wide ground school, to teaching CFI applicants and ultimately a position as Chief Flight Instructor.

-With over 1600 hours in fixed wing aircraft and over 2000 hours of aviation ground instruction taught, I have learned key fundamentals needed to be successful in aviation training.
+With over 2000 hours in fixed wing aircraft and over 2500 hours of aviation ground instruction taught, I have learned key fundamentals needed to be successful in aviation training.
 My love for seeing new pilots earn their wings has now lead me to being a co-founder of Legion Air.
 Our goal is to create aviators.
-Someone that when the weather turns, instruments fail, or the situation seems impossible, has the skills, and capability to overcome and demonstrate why they are pilot in command.
+Someone that when the weather turns, instruments fail, or the situation seems impossible, will have the skills, and capability to overcome and demonstrate why they are pilot in command.

 MATTHEW HULME